kty990/discordbotmaker/README.md

 ## Currently working on:
 - Adding plugin functionality
-- Fixing themes so they can be updated
 - Settings panel in the UI
 - CLI panel in the UI